 Costs are allocated to benefiting programs using various allocation methods depending on the joint cost allocated.
 Joint costs are those costs incurred for the common benefit of all agency programs, but which cannot be readily identified with a final cost objective.
+In accordance with the Office of Management and Budget (OMB) Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, or Uniform Guidance, effective December 26, 2014, The CAP made certain updates to cost allocation procedures.
 Cost allocation methods are as follows:

 Wages and Salaries - Fiscal Department: Fiscal Management (Fiscal Officer, Reports Manager, Staff Accountant, Staff Accountant II, and Payroll Clerk) record the time they spend working on specific programs on their time sheets.
 They then record time spent on fiscal management activities.
 Fiscal management time is allocated to all programs based on the number of accounting transactions for the month.
 Fiscal staff record the time they spend on specific programs on their time sheets.
 They then record the time spent on general fiscal activities (running batches, checks, filing).
 This time is allocated to all programs which do not have a bookkeeper assigned based on the number of accounting transactions for the month.
+Effective January 1, 2015, General Fiscal costs are charged to programs based on direct hours of total agency staff.

 The Human Resource Manager and Clerk's time are allocated to all programs based on full time equivalents (FTE's).
 The Executive Director and Executive Secretary record time spent on specific programs on their time sheets.
 They then record general administrative time.
 This time is allocated to programs based on an average of the prior month's financial activity by program and FTE's by program.
+Effective January 1, 2015, the General Administrative, Human Resource, Executive Director, and Executive Secretary costs are accumulated and charged to programs based on direct hours of total agency staff.